Mowpey/ICT_Proficiency/README.md

 1. Open your browser and navigate to `http://localhost:5000`.
 2. Use the interface to manage applicant records.

+## Create an Admin Account
+1. To Create an admin account, access directly the sign up page using "/sign_up" in the browser

 ## Contributing

 1. Fork the repository.